-For a customer in industrial domain, there was a requirement to develop a system that has to acquire analog data from sensor/transducers and digital data over RS485 interface.
-These acquisition must be done at a configurable time intervals and pushed to a server.
+For a customer in the industrial domain, there was a requirement to develop a system that has to acquire analog data from sensor/transducers and digital data over the RS485 interface.
+These acquisitions must be done at a configurable time intervals and pushed to a server.
 The data must also be available locally over a display interface and options available to configure various parameters involved.
 The system should be able to run continuously from battery supply for one year and also withstand the rugged industrial environment.
-For various business reasons, the whole product has to be developed and deployed with in a week's time.
+For various business reasons, the whole product has to be developed and deployed within a week.

 To meet the requirements, various options were considered and finally it was decided to be developed based on our eStorm-L1 platform.
-Some of the key facts that made the decision in favor of Ready to deploy eStorm-L1 Kit are
+Some of the key facts that decided in favor of Ready to deploy eStorm-L1 Kit are

-eStorm-L1 platform is based on Freescale Kinetis KL25 and powered by industry leading ARM Cortex-M0+ core.
-The core can run at 48MHz that is quiet powerful for the said application.
+eStorm-L1 platform is based on Freescale Kinetis KL25 and powered by industry-leading ARM Cortex-M0+ core.
+The core can run at 48MHz that is quite powerful for the said application.
 Also, ARM's low power consumption needs no introduction.
-KL25 incorporated best power management options needed.
+KL25 incorporated the best power management options needed.
 As the whole system has to be powered by a 1200mA battery for over a year, we need not look any further.

 Digital inputs with separate conditioning circuit provided in the device can also be used to read digital events like pulse outputs from external devices.
 Pulse input frequency can range up to 50 kHz.